 Christ’s Continued Work & Presence in His People

-April 7, 2024 Preacher: Jeff Griffis Series: Acts of the Holy Spirit Through the Apostles
+April 7, 2024 Preacher: Jeff Griffis Series: Communion in Christ's Love

 Scripture: John 14:12–20